The History of the Brockville Railway Tunnel

 The City of Brockville acquired the tunnel as part of a waterfront land deal between the City and the Canadian Pacific Railway.
 Although the tunnel has remained idle for many years, upgrades to the north and south portals have been completed by the City of Brockville and some 80 feet of the southern end has been renovated so that visitors can view the tunnel’s interior during the summer months.

 A committee of Brockville’s City Council has been active since 2011 with the goal to open the tunnel end-to-end for residents and visitors and to eventually see the tunnel and its north gorge area connected as part of the Brock Trail system.
-Renovation construction started August of 2016 with planned opening ceremonies set for Saturday, August 12, 2017 as part of the City’s Rails to Trails festival and its Canada 150 celebrations.
+Renovation construction started August of 2016 and continued throughout the winter, spring and summer of 2017.
+The Tunnel opened with a parade and opening ceremonies on Saturday, August 12, 2017 as part of the City’s Rails to Trails as its Canada 150 celebrations.
+Work continues in the north gorge area and Phase II plans are being considered for the development of the old railway lands beside and just west of the gorge.

 Despite its tumultuous history, the Brockville Railway Tunnel is the first railway tunnel in Canada and as such, worthy of recognition.